MARKET SNAPSHOT: How The Trump-Xi Trade Meeting Could Set The Stock-market Tone For The Summer

 Stocks pulled back significantly in May after Trump accused China of backtracking on commitments made earlier in talks, raised existing tariffs on a range of goods and threatened to impose levies on the remainder of Chinese imports.
 The U.S. also moved to blacklist China's Huawei Technologies Co. by restricting access to U.S. technology.
 Beijing has threatened retaliation.
 The impasse has stoked fears of a spiraling trade fight that could pose a significant danger to global growth and corporate earnings.

-Stocks have bounced back in June, with the S&P 500 returning to record territory in the past week and the Dow Jones Industrial Average moving within hailing distance of its all-time closing high set in October.
+Stocks have bounced back in June, with the S&P 500 returning to record territory last week and the Dow Jones Industrial Average moving within hailing distance of its all-time closing high set in October.
 The S&P 500 posted a 2.2% weekly rise, while the Dow saw a 2.4% rise and the Nasdaq Composite advanced 1.8%.

 Fed delivers